 Many visitors are drawn to Turkey’s impressive ancient ruins and architectural monuments.
 Turkey is home to a staggering 11 UNESCO World Heritage Sites - these iconic landmarks and historical sites include the Great Mosque and hospital of Divrigi in Sivas, the Goreme National Park and the rock sites of Cappadocia in Nevsehir, Mount Nemrut in Adiyaman, and the archaeological site of Troy in Canakkale.
 Sightseeing during holidays to Turkey is only part of the fun.
 For a quintessential Turkey experience, take a culinary tour of the country’s rich dishes and take part in the ancient customs and traditions that Turkish people cherish.
 For an incredibly relaxing time, soak in a thermal pool, or opt for a thorough massage and cleansing, in a classic hamam (Turkish bath) where you’ll be pampered by an attendant and receive a heavy-handed scrubbing.
 In Turkey, tea is more than just a delicious drink.
 It is a significant cultural ritual and a sacred time that can be a truly rewarding experience when shared with locals.
 In addition to tea, the country is known for its gastronomy.
 The fusion of Mediterranean and Middle Eastern dishes creates a burst of intense and harmonious flavours.
 Just don’t leave without trying the kebabs and the alcoholic drink, Raki. ?

 Turkey’s markets are world-renowned for their hand-crafted and ornately decorated goods.
 From carpets, textiles and furnishings, to clothing and jewelry, to spices and traditional street foods, there certainly isn’t a shortage of shopping.
 The markets provide the best opportunities for scoring one-of-a-kind pieces and luxurious, but surprisingly cheap finds.
 The Grand Bazaar in Istanbul is the most magnificent of them all.
 The vivid colors, energetic vendors and tantalizing smells are reason enough to visit.
 Stock up on all sorts of goods including ceramic bowls, leather clothing and items made of brass, copper and wood.
 It will be a great opportunity to brush up on your bargaining skills!
 There is no doubt that upon your arrival you will be showered by the friendly and endearing people of Turkey.
 Yet, before can hear the ubiquitous and peaceful phrase “merhaba” (hello and welcome), you first have to book your trip.
-For amazing deals on Turkey holidays in 2016 and 2017, check out our wide range of offerings.
+For amazing deals on Turkey holidays in 2024 and 2025, check out our wide range of offerings.